FrederiqueRetsema/VagrantAnsible/README.md

 # 3 Windows

 ## 3.1 Installation
+In Vagrant, there are some problems with the downloaded Windows 2016 box in combination with the c:\vagrant drive.
+This is caused by a different version of the Virtual Box Guest Editions.
+Insert the iso via the window of the windowsSlave-machine (Machine > Settings > Storage).
+Click on the empty Cd-Rom under IDE Controller, and click on the blue disk right of Optical Drive.
+Now choose "Virtual Optical Disk File" and insert the iso that you downloaded in part 1 of this description.

+Log on on the windows Slave-node, install the VirtualBox Guest Editions (all default options are fine).
+When you installed the VirtualBox Guest Editions (and rebooted the Windows VM), you will be able to go to c:\vagrant and see the contents.

 When you want to use Ansible on Windows, there are many options to setup your environment.
 Setup will also differ between various versions of Windows, see this link for more detail: https://docs.ansible.com/ansible/latest/user_guide/windows.html .

 In this section, we will install Ansible on Windows 2016, in a very fast (but insecure) way.
 The reason for this is that we are playing along in a development environment, in a temporary situation.
 The focus in our excercises is the ansible playbooks for Windows, not on the installation.

 Log on to the Windows 2016 node with the Vagrant user, and start a Powershell window.
-Use the following code to configure remoting for Ansible:
+Use the following code to configure remoting for Ansible (c:\vagrant\windowsScripts\installation_configure_remoting_for_ansible.ps1):

     $url = "https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1"
     $file = "$env:temp\ConfigureRemotingForAnsible.ps1"